 Where do you get the information you need to support your health?
 Friends or family?
 GP or pharmacist?
 Library books?
 Google?

-Instead of using Google, try using trusted sites for example NHS Choices, which gives reliable health information and guidance on all aspects of health and healthcare, including a look at the facts without the fiction behind news headlines.
+Instead of using Google, try using trusted sites for example the NHS website, which gives reliable health information and guidance on all aspects of health and healthcare, including a look at the facts without the fiction behind news headlines.

 If you do use Google, think about the information you find, such as: